 Repairing Minor Damage

-Once your leather is clean, the next step in car interior restoration is addressing any minor damage, such as scratches, scuffs, and small tears.
+Once your leather is clean, the next step in leather car seat restoration is addressing any minor damage, such as scratches, scuffs, and small tears.

 Steps for Repairing Minor Damage: